Meetings I tentatively plan to attend (meetings for which I've agreed to give a talk are dated in bold):

 - Mathematics with societal impact: Metric Geometry and Gerrymandering Group at Tufts (see also their planned workshops).

-- LA Math Circle, a weekend math program at UCLA for K–12 students (see this site for math circles around the country).
+- LA Math Circle, a weekend math program at UCLA for K–12 students (see here for math circles around the US).

 - Set game online.
 There has recently been a surge of research activity on the related concept of a cap set.